DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 While Turkish people got introduced to reality shows quite late, it is quite early for private television networks.
-Shortly after private networks started broadcasting, reality shows like “Biri Bizi Gözetliyor”(Big Brother), “Evcilik Oyunu”(Playing House), “Gelin-Kaynana”(Bride vs. Mother-in-law) launched and marriage shows of today followed.
+Shortly after private networks started broadcasting, reality shows like "Biri Bizi Gözetliyor"(Big Brother), "Evcilik Oyunu"(Playing House), "Gelin-Kaynana"(Bride vs. Mother-in-law) launched and marriage shows of today followed.

-First marriage show on private networks was a production presented by Ebru Akel named ‘…’.
-Successors followed such as “Evlen Benimle” (Marry Me) in ATV, “Ne Çıkarsa Bahtına” in Flash TV, “Su Gibi” in Fox TV, “Desti İzdivaç” in Star TV.
+First marriage show on private networks was a production presented by Ebru Akel named '…'.
+Successors followed such as "Evlen Benimle" (Marry Me) in ATV, "Ne Çıkarsa Bahtına" in Flash TV, "Su Gibi" in Fox TV, "Desti İzdivaç" in Star TV.

 In conclusion, contrary to popular opinion, although marriage shows invade a wide period of time, they have low advertising revenues and